-Kara-Kata Africa Village Project – Mission, BC, Canada
+Kara-Kata Africa Village Project – Fraser Valley, BC, Canada

 Returning to our roots: community empowerment through African cultural farming and self-sustainability

 Along with our community partners across Canada, and in conjunction with the government of Canada Program, our vision of empowering our community through farming, self-sustainability and upholding our traditions is becoming a reality.
 Once the initial project is in place, we plan to expand by obtaining more farmland in BC and across Canada.

 We invite you to join us on this journey through volunteer time and financial contributions.